Skip to main content

 There are too many cars in Sydney and there are not enough roads and the Government does not control the traffic well.
 There is always a traffic jam.

-This is still not a very satisfactory answer to the task - we have Multiple Unrelated Points
+This is still not a very satisfactory answer to the task, as it is limited to multiple unrelated points.

 • too many cars